Meet Our Team

 In his free time he can be found cavorting outdoors with his wife and two sons, coaching his boys’ basketball teams, listening to music, or “geeking out” on random psychology books, the NFL, and the NBA.

-When Azra is not at work, she enjoys hiking, painting, attending concerts, and taking road trips with friends.
+When she is not at work, Azra enjoys hiking, art-making, gardening, attending concerts, cooking, traveling, and spending time with loved ones.

 I have been a licensed Marriage and Family Therapist for almost 25 years.
 My experiences range from working in a locked psychiatric unit of a hospital (for over 10 years), running and working at various residential and outpatient mental health and drug and alcohol programs, to having a successful private practice.
 I am passionate about helping individuals get unstuck, reconnect with their true self, find hope again, and start to see their life full of potential and promise.